krevsky90/VK_user_service_pet/user_service/README.txt

     So if you want ms1 call ms2 - use ms2:exposed_port
     if you want to call ms2 from your laptop - use localhost:exposed_port

+2) Each microservice should have separate gradle file => separate Idea project BUT all microservices should be stored in monorepo docker-compose file should be also in monorepo

+    i.e. to develop smth:
+    create local folder
+    git: git clone <repo_name>
+    git: cd <your_folder>
+    git: git checkout <branch_name>
+    Create Idea project based on <your_folder>

+    to create image and docker container (in Idea): cd ..
+    use docker-compose up

+3) to change smth in git by git-bash: git add <file>
+    git commit -m "your message"
+    git push origin <branch_name>